Is God Judging America Today?Download Study

 A. ROMANS CHAPTER ONE DOES NOT ADDRESS NATIONS

-As previously seen, Paul warns of God’s judgment (Romans 1:18–32), and he declares that those who persist in sin will be given over to the tyranny of it, and that God will forsake and remove restraining grace if they fail to repent.
-But notice that there is no mention of nations in the passage.
-Some leading Evangelicals have suggested this chapter refers to nations and the judgment they will receive in this age.
-Such however must be read into the passage.
+As previously seen, Paul warns of God’s judgment (Romans 1:18–32), and he declares that those who persist in sin will be given over to its tyranny and that God will forsake and remove restraining grace if they fail to repent.
+But notice that no mention of nations is made in the passage.
+Some leading Evangelicals have suggested that this chapter refers to nations and the judgment they will receive in this age.
+Such, however, must be read into the passage.

-Romans 1 addresses the topic of divine abandonment, but says nothing about God forsaking nations.
-Paul only warned of the ensuing judgment that individual unbelievers (“they, themselves” are plural pronouns) would incur during their life on earth.
-Twenty-one plural pronouns are used in these verses and all of them refer to individuals.
-Romans 1:18 specifically says that God’s wrath is being directed against men—it does not say national entities.
+Romans 1 addresses the topic of divine abandonment but says nothing about God’s forsaking nations.
+Paul warned only of the ensuing judgment that individual unbelievers (“they, themselves” are plural pronouns) would incur during their life on earth.
+Twenty-one plural pronouns are used in these verses, and all of them refer to individuals.
+Romans 1:18 specifically says that God’s wrath is being directed against men; it does not say national entities.
 Paul speaks of the futile minds and foolish hearts of men in verse 21, descriptions only applicable, contextually, to individuals.
-Chapter 2 continues this by addressing individuals as well (2:5, 6, 9).
+Chapter 2 continues by addressing individuals as well (2:5, 6, 9).

 Summarily, it is evident that God does judge unbelievers via the form of forsaking wrath during the Church Age.
 However, Romans 1 should not be entreated to suggest God judges wayward nations via this form of wrath.
 This passage provides no biblical support to warrant that position.